 Broadly speaking to use copyrighted materials in a documentary film legally under the fair use doctrine, you’ll need to do two things:

 1. Make sure that your use of the material is transformative— that is to say that you’re re-contextualizing it and not just using it in the same way that the original media was used.
-For instance you probably wouldn’t be able to use a clip of TV news footage reporting the facts that Nixon went to China in 1972.
-But you might be able to use a montage of TV news footage from 1972 in a way that comments on how his trip to China was percieved by reporters at the time (perhaps showing a bias one way or another).
+For instance, you probably wouldn’t be able to use a clip of TV news footage reporting the facts that Nixon went to China in 1972.
+But you might be able to use a montage of TV news footage from 1972 in a way that comments on how his trip to China was perceived by reporters at the time (perhaps showing a bias one way or another).

-2. Ideally not use too much of the copyrighted work, such that it eliminates the market for the original work itself.
+2. Ideally try not to use too much of the copyrighted work, such that it eliminates the market for the original work itself.
 There are no hard and set rules about “using just 30 seconds for free” (please ignore anyone who says you can do that!).
 But judges evaluating fair use claims will generally expect you to use no more of the material than was needed to make your point.

 The Center for Media & Social Impact at American University has published a fair use guide for documentary filmmakers best use practices that goes into much more detail.
 The guide suggests four primary fair use cases for documentary filmmakers: